Recording now available

 b) Normally, a minimum of 24 units in Educational Psychology and/or Psychology.
 This must include:

 i) One undergraduate statistics courses (Note: For those who completed a psychology degree at the University of Calgary, Psychology 312 acts as an equivalent);

 ii) A senior undergraduate psychology or educational psychology course in the area of Communication Skills in Guidance and Counselling, or its equivalent, Working Alliance;

-iii) A senior undergraduate Psychology or Educational Psychology course in each of (a) cognitive psychology/learning theory, (b) social psychology, (c) biological bases of behaviour, and (d) psychology of the individual (e.g., abnormal psychology, developmental psychology, personality theory).
+iii) A senior undergraduate Psychology or Educational Psychology course in each of (a) cognitive psychology/learning theory, (b) social psychology, (c) biological bases of behaviour, and (d) developmental psychology.

 d) Two academic references; one of which is from the undergraduate honours supervisor, if applicable.
 Optionally, a third reference from someone who has supervised the applicant in counselling-related employment or volunteer work.
 References are due on the application deadline, so you should complete the online application earlier in order to give your referees sufficient time to submit their reference.
 Referees will receive notification on how to submit their reference after you submit your application and are due on the application deadline regardless of when they receive the notification.
 Please ensure that your references are aware of the supporting document submission deadline.
 Applications without completed reference forms will be considered incomplete after the application deadline has passed.

 e) The MSc in Counselling Psychology Pre-Admission Checklist is required.